scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Front-end UI for instant turn lane marking detection on Mapbox Satellite layer, a global imagery collection.

 IV.
-Ongoing Work
+Future Work
 ----------------
-Here we demonstrated the steps to building deep learning-based computer vision pipelines that can run object detection and segmentation tasks at scale.
-We open sourced an end-to-end semantic segmantion pipeline, Robosat [robosat]_, along with all its tools in June 2018 and ran parking lot segmentation over Atlanta, Baltimore, Sacramento, and Seattle.

 We are now working on making a few improvements to this Robosat pipeline so that it becomes more flexible in handling input image of different resolutions.
 For instance, our existing post-processing handler was designed for parking lot features and was specifically tuned with thresholds set for zoom level 18 imagery [osm_zoom]_.
 We are replacing these hard-coded thresholds with generalized ones that are calculated based on resolution in meters per pixel.
 We also plan to experiment with a feature pyramid-based deep convolutional network called Feature Pyramid Network (FPN) [FPN]_.
 It is a practical and accurate solution to multi-scale object detection.
 Similar to U-Net, the FPN has lateral connections between the bottom-up pyramid (left) and the top-down pyramid (right).
 The main difference is where U-net only copies features and appends them, FPN applies a 1x1 convolution layer before adding the features.
 We will most likely follow the authors' footsteps and use ResNet as the backbone of this network.

 There two other modifications planned for the post-processing steps.
-First, we want to experiement with a more sophisticated polygon simplication algorithm besides Douglas-Peucker.
+First, we want to experiment with a more sophisticated polygon simplication algorithm besides Douglas-Peucker.
 Second, we are rethinking the ordering of doing simplication then merging.
 The current post-process workflow performs simplication on individual extracted polygons and then merges polygons that are across imagery tiles together.
 The resulting polygons may no longer be in the simplest shape.

 We design our tools and pipelines with the intent that other practitioners would find it straightforward to adapt them to other landscapes, landscape features, and imagery data sources.
 For future work we will continue to look for ways to bring different sources and structures of data together to build better computer vision pipelines.